Basketball HQ logoBasketball HQ

-Along with those things, it will also help stabilize your muscles and help to prevent injuries to your body.
-Whether you are a beginner or you have used strength training in the past and are looking for a refresher, these strength training tips for beginners will take you to improve your game.
+Great players dedicate time to improving their skill and athleticism.
+A great way to take your game to the next level is by adding strength training to your workout regimen.
+Basketball strength training will help you become faster, jump higher, be more explosive, etc. Along with those things it will also help stabilize your muscles and help to prevent injuries to your body.
+Whether you are a beginner or you have used strength training in the past and are looking for a refresher these strength training tips for beginners will take you improve your game.

 Rules for Basketball Strength Training

-More Hip Dominant exercises vs. Knee Dominate Exercises (Hamstring vs. quad)
+More Hip Dominant exercises vs Knee Dominate Exercises (Hamstring vs. quad)

-More Pulls vs. Push exercise (Back vs. chest)
+More Pulls vs Push exercise (Back vs chest)

-- Most athletes overuse pushing exercises such as bench press, push-ups, chest flys, and shoulder press vs. pull exercises such as back and lat exercises, etc. This will lead to shoulder imbalances, which can lead to shoulder pain and injuries.
+• Most Athletes overuse pushing exercises such as bench press, push ups, chest flys and shoulder press vs pull exercises such as back and lat exercises etc. This will lead to shoulder imbalances, which can lead to shoulder pain and injuries.

 Start Slowly

-- Slowly progress your exercises from bodyweight to weighted exercises.
+• Slowly Progress your exercises from body weight to weighted exercises.
 Perform each motion slowly until it is mastered.
-Master the basics, then progress to more advanced movements.
+Master the basics then progress to more advanced movements.

 General Notes

-- Basketball Related Training instead of Bodybuilding Training.
-Bodybuilding goals are to increase muscle mass for looks, while basketball-specific training aims to increase movement efficiency for the sport.
+• Basketball Related Training instead of Bodybuilding Training.
+Bodybuilding goals are to increase muscle mass for looks while basketball specific training aims to increase movement efficiency for the sport.

-- Train at least 2 days per week.
+• Train at least 2 Days per week.

-- Alternate movement patterns (body parts) to prevent overtraining.
+• Alternate movement patterns (body parts) to prevent overt raining.
 Do not train the same movements on back to back days.

-Developing a Basketball Workout Plan
+Develog a Workout Plan

 Before